 Classically trained and with a background in South Asian and world musics, she has a trans-disciplinary academic background in literature, linguistics, critical theory and musicology, as well as being a record producer.
 All her commercial releases to date have been produced by her.

-Classically trained and with a trans-disciplinary background in Asian and Popular music, Ekanayaka is the first and only Sri Lankan composer, in history, to have a complete albums of original works released worldwide by an international record label.
-She is also a linguist, musicologist and record producer.
+Tanya Ekanayaka is also the first Sri Lankan composer, in history, to have entire albums of original music released globally by international record labels.

 Composing exclusively for solo piano, and since comparatively recent years performing only her own music, Tanya Ekanayaka’s compositions are published in recorded format only.
 This is due to a distinguishing feature of her artistry, which is that her compositions are entirely unscored and instead reside naturally and precisely frozen in her memory once evolved.

 Her compositions tell stories straddling the imagined and real.
 The various conceptual, structural and philosophical dimensions informing her artistry stem from her multifaceted background, multilingualism, ambidexterity and partial colour synaesthesia.

 A lifetime of absorbing contrasting musical genres of her homeland, and those from around the globe, has meant that she is naturally inspired by a wide array of musical genres as well as being inspired by languages and the natural world.